ecbc0/note-math/item.en/geodesic-derivative.en.typ

   But are there more specific and operational calculation results?
 Regarding calculating orthonormal frames using parallel transport in geodesic coordinates

-  A canonical orthonormal frame may be used for simplified calculations of spinors on curved manifolds, e.g. Pauli-matrix $σ^(0,1,2,3)$
+  A canonical orthonormal frame may be used for simplified some of calculations of spinors on curved manifolds, e.g. Pauli-matrix $σ^(0,1,2,3)$
 ]